Mengyanz/Mengyanz.github.io/files/good_resources.md

 # Good Resources

-Collections of resources that I wish I could have known them earlier...
+Collections of resources (for machine learning, math, statistics) that I wish I could have known them earlier...
 not a comprehensive list, please let me know (email or Twitter) if you want to add any!

 ## Courses